Solojang/COMPUTER-PROG-FOR-GIS/README.md

 **Notice the study area is not a big area, because we do not want make runtime problems.**

 in this repo [data](https://github.com/Solojang/COMPUTER-PROG-FOR-GIS/tree/main/data).
 I did some preprocessing for the raw data.
-**If you want to download data yourself, remember to preprocess the data.**
+**If you want to download data yourself, remember to preprocess the data first.**